Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 The program combines technical training, production simulation, and professional readiness development to create a talent pipeline for entry-level placement, continued apprenticeship, and long-term career growth in creative industries.

-2. Statement of Need
+2. Statement of Need>Integration?

 The film, television, and digital media sectors continue to evolve rapidly, driven by demand for high-quality visual content across streaming platforms, broadcast television, branded media, live events, social media, and mobile-first vertical formats.
 This growth has created increasing need for technically capable production crew members who understand both traditional cinema workflows and emerging digital content standards.